 The project was again released for fabrication, assembled, installed and tested successfully.
 Perfect!
 Right?

 Here is what was going on behind the scenes to fabricate this part number.
-Flex on the outer layers of a rigid flex construction is not and in this case was driving up costs significantly.
-The dense component areas that pushed this design to require laser cutting of the coverlay, not only required a more expensive process to create those openings, but because of the tight registration needed, the fabricator needed to reduce the panel size and subsequently the number of pieces running per panel, which drives cost up.
+Flex on the outer layers of a rigid-flex construction is not and in this case, was driving up costs significantly.
+The dense component areas that pushed this design to require laser cutting of the coverlay, not only required a more expensive process to create those openings but because of the tight registration needed, the fabricator needed to reduce the panel size and subsequently the number of pieces running per panel, which drives the cost up.
 In addition, the button plating process itself adds extra cost.